PinoyBloon/CRUD-app/README.md

 ## Overview

-This app is made by following the website down below the credits, but I managed to make it with the latest updated modules, like React Router v6.
+This app is made by following the website on the right, but I managed to make it with the latest updated modules, like React Router v6.
 This is a CRUD (Create, Read, Update, Delete) based app.

 If you're interested in what React Router changes, read [this doc](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6).